Mokui/code_ML/README.md

 ## 4/ Infinitesimal calculs

+calcul.py is a simple calcul code that find a value at a precision rounded reducting the variance taylor.py is a application of the taylor formula (with MacLaurin simplification) that give the log expression and the infinitesimal calcul

+## 5/ Recommendation

-movielens.py use an example of infinitesimal calcul with SVD algorithm and movielens librairy tf_idp.py show differents words and words frequency in a text
+movielens.py use an example of frequency words calcul with SVD algorithm and movielens librairy tf_idp.py show differents words and words frequency in a text

+## 6/ Random Forest

+It's a new ML Calcul allowing to get scatter of points in a area and differenciate it